 Pussy Riot announced in a Twitter post that the arrested members were accused of “gay propaganda” and “extremism.”

-, the police were allegedly responding to a call about a gas leak in a place where the photoshoot was happening.
+According to New Europe, the police were allegedly responding to a call about a gas leak in a place where the photoshoot was happening.
 They further requested to shut down the power and prohibit Pussy Riot from using a power generator.
 The arrested members were released the next day which they announced on Twitter.
-New Europe

 In Singapore, the Parliamentary Secretary for Culture, Community and Youth has announced that the government will allocate S$1.6 million for the arts and culture sector to respond to the COVID-19 outbreak.
 The National Arts Council of Singapore has also announced two initiatives to support the arts community during COVID-19, including one-off funding for a Capability Development Scheme for the Arts (CDSA) to encourage upskilling and grow organisational capabilities; as well as a subsidy for venue hire at national cultural institutions for arts and culture activities.

 Hong Kong’s beleaguered art community is pulling together to show the world that it remains a creative hot spot despite the coronavirus emergency.

 As efforts to contain the virus have put a damper on public gatherings including art exhibitions, auctions, and fairs, cultural institutions in the city have joined forces to launch an online platform to show the resilience of its art scene.
 The public health emergency comes on top of months of pro-democracy protests and clashes with the police.

 From New Zealand’s national funding body

 Creative New Zealand has shared with the sector how the institution is approaching the situation; outlined responses for possible scenarios that may affect the sector and grant recipients; conveyed its intention to better understand the consequences of COVID-19 on arts practitioners, arts organisations and individuals; and encouraged sector leaders to consider their responses too.
 You can find direct links to their websites here.